 Aging brings with it the gift of being able to observe things more intently, and see much that we missed when we were rushing around.

-Saint John Paul II, speaking on the place of difficulties in our life, said: “Struggles and sorrows are part of everyone’s life, but by God’s grace they contribute to our growth and to the forging of our character.”
-At the time, our struggles are difficult indeed, but much like the moth in the cocoon, becoming stronger as he flaps his wings, so God can use the struggles we encounter to give us a depth and beauty we would not have without them.
+Saint John Paul II, speaking on the place of difficulties in our lives, said: “Struggles and sorrows are part of everyone’s life, but by God’s grace they contribute to our growth and to the forging of our character.”
+At the time, our struggles are difficult indeed.
+But much like the moth in the cocoon that becomes stronger as he flaps his wings, so God can use the struggles we encounter to give us a depth and beauty we would not have had without them.